joshamilton/argonaut/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use the input parameter to specify its location in params.yaml.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+The samplesheet has to be a comma-separated file (.csv) with 3 columns, and a header row.
+More detail about creating the samplesheets for your specific type of input is located [below](#Using).

+The params.yaml file feeds the pipeline all of your input!
+Create a params.yaml file and enter the path to your long and/or short samplesheet(s)

 ```yaml
 input : '[path to samplesheet file]'